-Rahab is explaining her actions by her knowing that God gave the land to the Israelites.
+Rahab explains her actions by her knowing that God gave the land to the Israelites.
 And she continues:

 “For we have heard how the LORD dried up the water of the Red Sea before you when you came out of Egypt.
 And what you did to the two kings of the Amorites that were beyond the Jordan, to Sihon and Og.
 Whom you utterly destroyed.
 As soon as we heard it, our hearts melted, and there was no courage left in any of us because of you.
 The LORD your God is indeed God in heaven above and on earth below.
 Now then, since I have dealt kindly with you, swear to me by the LORD that you, in turn, will deal kindly with my family.
 Give me a sign of good faith that you will spare my father and mother, my brothers and sisters, and all who belong to them, and deliver our lives from death.”

 After escaping, the spies promised to spare Rahab and her family after taking the city.
-Even if there should be a massacre; if she would mark her house by hanging a red cord out the window.
-When the city of Jericho fell, Rahab and her whole family were preserved according to the promise of the spies.
+Even if there should be a massacre, if she would mark her house by hanging a red cord out the window.
+When the city of Jericho fell, Rahab and her whole family were preserved according to the spies’ promise.
 And were incorporated among the Jewish people.
 (In siege warfare of antiquity, a city that fell after a prolonged siege was commonly subjected to a massacre and sack.)

 The Episode of Rahab as an Etiological Story

 There is a certain tension between the story of the conquering of Jericho and the episode of Rahab and the spies.
 In other words, why would Joshua bother sending spies to Jericho if the city was miraculously given to the Israelites by God?
-Also, the text is silent about the fact that even though Rahab is living in the walls of Jericho; and as we know the walls fell tumbling down?
+Also, the text is silent about the fact that even though Rahab is living in the walls of Jericho, as we know, the walls fell tumbling down.
 How did Rahab and her family survive?

 Michael Coogan says the book of Joshua, more than any other book of the Bible, contains short etiological narratives that explain the origins of religious rituals, topographical features, genealogical relationships, and other spaces of ancient Israelite life.
-And that legend of Rahab is such an example.
-Perhaps the story of Rahab tries to answer the question, how a Canaanite group became part of Israel; in spite of the Deuteronomistic injunction to kill all Canaanites and not to intermarry them.
+And the legend of Rahab is such an example.
+Perhaps the story of Rahab tries to answer how a Canaanite group became part of Israel despite the Deuteronomistic injunction to kill all Canaanites and not to intermarry them.